🩺 Affordable Private Healthcare

 couple walking together in a park

-Lyme disease is transmitted through the bite of a tick infected with the disease.
+Lyme disease is transmitted through the bite of an infected tick.
 Because ticks tend to live in forests, wooded areas and tall grasses, it is more common to contract Lyme disease if you spend time in these kinds of natural environments.
-It’s really important to know the symptoms of Lyme disease.
+It’s crucial to recognise the symptoms of Lyme disease.

 What are the symptoms?

-• You might notice a rash that spreads slowly across.
-It doesn’t usually itch or hurt but the skin can feel warm to the touch.
-This rash, known as erythema migrans, is the most typical sign of Lyme disease but not everyone shows this symptom.
+• You might notice a rash that spreads slowly across your skin.
+It doesn’t usually itch or hurt, but the skin can feel warm to the touch.
+This rash, known as erythema migrans, is the most typical sign of Lyme disease, but not everyone shows this symptom.

-• You might develop symptoms such as chills, aches and pains, headaches, swollen nodes, fever and fatigue along with the rash.
+• You may develop symptoms such as chills, aches and pains, headaches, swollen lymph nodes, fever, and fatigue, along with the rash.

 What happens if Lyme disease is untreated?